Pnina Gary: Biography

-Pnina Gary wrote a weekly column for Davar, an Israeli newspaper, for two years.
+Gary wrote a weekly column for Davar, an Israeli newspaper, for two years.

+Pnina Gary died in Tel Aviv on August 2, 2023, at the age of 95.

 Artistic career

 From 1953 through 1957, Pnina Gary studied acting in New York, in the private schools of Herbert Berghof and Lee Strasberg, and took lessons in the Actors Studio.
 After their return to Israel, in 1959, she co-founded the Zavit Theater, which was active for nine years and among others produced Jean-Paul Sartre's "No Exit", featuring Gary herself.
 During those years, she also acted in various theater shows produced by other theaters in Tel Aviv.

 In 1968, Gary joined HaBima as an actress, until 1980.
 From 1981 through 1990 she was the artistic director of the Orna Porat Theater.
 She adapted a number of novels to theater, by the most renowned Israeli novelists: Amos Oz, Sami Michael, Shulamit Lapid, Tzruya Shalev and Shmuel Yosef Agnon.

-Pnina Gary's movie appearances as an actress include: The Dock (1960), Dreams (1969), Death Has No Friends (1970), Ariana (1971) and the BBC's A Dinner of Herbs (1988).
+Pnina Gary's film appearances as an actress include: The Dock (1960), Dreams (1969), Death Has No Friends (1970), Ariana (1971) and the BBC's A Dinner of Herbs (1988).

 In 2006, she received an award for her life's work from both the Israeli Ministry of Culture and Education and ASSITEJ.

 In 2008, Gary wrote and directed the one-woman show An Israeli Love Story, based on her own true life story between 1942, when she first met Eli Ben-Zvi, and 1948, with the tragic ending of their relationship.
 The play is still performed by Adi Bielski, who won the Israeli Best Actress Award in Fringe Theater in 2009.

-On March 28, 2011, a special evening marked the celebrating of 250 shows.
-Attending that evening, were the Israeli Minister of Culture, Mrs. Limor Livnat, and the recent winner of the Israeli Sapir Prize for Literature 2011, the writer Yoram Kaniuk.